ibm-cloud-docs/vmwaresolutions/vmonic/iam.md

 7. Optionally, click the **Edit** icon ![Edit icon](../../icons/edit-tagging.svg "Edit") to update any of your selections.
 8. Click **Add** and click **Assign**.

 To grant user permission to create new instances for {{site.data.keyword.vm-shared}}, you must also assign Resource Group access policies.
-For more information, see [Giving access to resources in resource groups](/docs/account?topic=account-rgs_manage_access) and [Ordering virtual data centers](/docs/vmwaresolutions?topic=vmwaresolutions-shared_ordering).
+For more information, see [Giving access to resources in resource groups](/docs/account?topic=account-rgs_manage_access).
 {: important}

 ## Managing access for users